jean553/mini-parser/README.md

 Attempt to create a top-down recursive descent parser for a C-like language.

+## Tasks in progress

+ * add details about Lex and Yacc into the documentation
+ * add details about Lex and Yacc files and code
+ * add details about BNF into the documentation

 ## Objectives

 Parse an input, generate x86 assembly code according to this input.